unic8s/bt2usb_bridge/README.md

 ### Firmware
 1. Download the [lastest UF2 file](https://github.com/unic8s/bt2usb_bridge/releases/latest/download/bt2usb_bridge.UF2) or your prefered [release](https://github.com/unic8s/bt2usb_bridge/releases)
-2. Press and hold the BOOT button on the [Raspberry Pi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#raspberry-pi-pico-w-and-pico-wh) while connecting it to PC via Micro USB data cable
+2. Press and hold the BOOT button on the microcontroller while connecting it to PC via Micro USB data cable
 3. A file explorer window will open and a (virtual) drive.
 Copy the downloaded UF2 firwmare file into that drive.
-4. After finish copying the file just disconnect the [Raspberry Pi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#raspberry-pi-pico-w-and-pico-wh) from the PC.
+4. After finish copying the file just disconnect the microcontroller from the PC.

 ## Setup

 In general there is no specific further configuration needed.
-You just have to connect the [Raspberry Pi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#raspberry-pi-pico-w-and-pico-wh) with a Micro USB cable to the PS5&trade;.
+You just have to connect the microcontroller with a Micro USB cable to the PS5&trade;.

 ### LED indicator
 The onboard LED of the board will show the status of the Bluetooth connection.

 - Blinking
-  - The Pi Pico W is scanning for the [HD2 Macropad](https://github.com/unic8s/hd2_macropad)
+  - The microcontroller is scanning for the [HD2 Macropad](https://github.com/unic8s/hd2_macropad)
 - Constant
-  - The Pi Pico W successfully found and connected the [HD2 Macropad](https://github.com/unic8s/hd2_macropad)
+  - The microcontroller successfully found and connected the [HD2 Macropad](https://github.com/unic8s/hd2_macropad)

 ## Support